 Many of his finest surviving villas and palaces are included on this tour, as well as some of the lesser-known and less accessible ones.

 Fly at c.
-2.00pm (British Airways) from London Gatwick to Venice.
+1.30pm (British Airways) from London Heathrow to Venice.
 Drive to Vicenza where all five nights are spent.

-See in Vicenza several palaces by Palladio including the Palazzo Thiene and the colonnaded Palazzo Chiericati.
-His chief civic works here are the Basilica – the mediaeval town hall nobly encased in classical guise – and the Teatro Olimpico, the earliest theatre of modern times.
+Vicenza.
+See in Vicenza several palaces by Palladio including the Palazzo Barbaran da Porto, which houses the Palladio Museum, and the colonnaded Palazzo Chiericati.
+His chief civic works here are the Basilica – the medieval town hall nobly encased in classical guise – and the Teatro Olimpico, the earliest theatre of modern times.

-The Villa Pisani at Bagnolo di Lonigo, small but of majestic proportions, is considered by many scholars to be Palladio’s first masterpiece.
+Bagnolo di Lonigo, Poiana Maggiore, Fratta Polesine.
+The Villa Pisani at Bagnolo di Lonigo, small but majestic, is considered by many scholars to be Palladio’s first masterpiece.
 The Villa Poiana, another early work, has restrained but noble proportions.
 The Villa Badoer at Fratta Polesine, from the middle of his career, is a perfect example of Palladian hierarchy, a raised residence connected by curved colonnades to auxiliary buildings.

+Piombino Dese, Malcontenta.
 Drive along a stretch of the canal between Padua and the Venetian Lagoon, which is lined with the summer retreats of Venetian patricians.
 The Villa Foscari, ‘La Malcontenta’, is one of Palladio’s best known and most enchanting creations.
 Explore one of Palladio’s most evolved, most beautiful and most influential buildings, the Villa Cornaro at Piombino Dese.
-Fly from Venice to London Gatwick, arriving c.
+Fly from Venice to London Heathrow, arriving c.
 6.30pm.